 To maximize the exposure for your product or service you’d ideally like to be visible at all different stages of the buying process.
-So you want visitors to land on your website when they’re looking for information about a problem, when they’re ready to buy a a product and at all different stages in between.
+So you want visitors to land on your website when they’re looking for information about a problem, when they’re ready to buy a product and at all different stages in between.

 The Transactional keyword list generator supports these languages: English, Spanish, Portuguese, Chinese, Dutch, German, Italian, France, Hindi and Danish.